madgen/madgen.github.io/posts/2019-10-03-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 Cons :: a -> List a -> List a
 ```

-With `DataKinds` extension, you also get following.
+With the `DataKinds` extension, you also get the following.

 ```haskell
 'Nil  :: List a